Statistical and computational trade-offs in estimation of sparse principal components: Computational lower bounds in sparse principal component estimation

-The proof of Theorem~\ref{Thm:CompLowerBound} relies on a randomised polynomial time reduction from the Planted Clique problem to the sparse principal component estimation problem.
-The reduction is adapted from the `bottom-left transformation' of \citet{BerthetRigollet2013b}, and requires a rather different and delicate analysis.
-We sketch the main idea below.
+The proof of Theorem~\ref{ThmCompLowerBound} relies on a randomised polynomial time reduction from the planted clique problem to the sparse principal component estimation problem.
+The reduction is adapted from the ``bottom-left transformation'' of \citet{BerthetRigollet2013b}, and requires a rather different and delicate analysis.